 “Some people will come and say, ‘I don’t see how I’m going to be able to learn all this information and handle certain situations,'” Spier said.
 “But through the coursework and hands-on activities, we’ll say, ‘Do you see the mountain that you just climbed and the success you just achieved?’
 That’s a big component of it, just having individuals believe in themselves and giving participants the opportunity to apply their knowledge.”

-The cost of $800 for the course includes the EMT textbook.
-Students are financially responsible for the National Registry cognitive exam fee at the conclusion of the class.
+The cost of the course is $960 plus textbooks in Fargo and $850 including textbooks in Sioux Falls.
+Students also are financially responsible for the National Registry cognitive exam fee at the conclusion of the class.

 - First responders cover it all at Sanford International